futoin/specs/draft/ftn5_iface_http_integration.md

 # 2. Use case auto-detection

-* If request URI exactly matches Executor's end-point URI:
+* If request URI exactly matches Executor's end-point URI:rawresult
     * case if POST
         * *Use Case #1*
         * read request body as JSON FutoIn request